 Teens: Help us find our next book

-Teens read and discuss books that would fall under the 'Read Brave' genre.
+Read and discuss books that would fall under the 'Read Brave' genre.
 Recommended for ages 14+, grades 9+.
-Meets the 2nd Saturday of each month from 3-4 p.m. in the teen area of the Hamline Library.
+Meets the second Saturday of each month, 3-4 p.m., in the teen area of the Hamline Midway Library.

 Read Brave 2016 is dedicated to Kit Hadley.
 Kit was the Director of Saint Paul Public Library for six years before her retirement in 2015.
 Kit is a brave and brilliant leader, and her support helped Read Brave become a reality.